 Maybe my mistake is that I don’t decide on pasta first and look for a traditional sauce to go with it second?
 I don’t know about you but, I usually have a flavour, texture and even main ingredient in mind when I have a yearning for pasta!
 If I’m craving a ragu then a pesto just won’t do!

 There’s also a fair bit of repetitiveness.
-All in all there are seven pesto recipes and I lost count of the mushroom ones!
-Which means flicking back and forth to compare them all and trying to pin down which one to cook!
+All in all there are seven pesto recipes and I lost count of the mushroom ones… which meant flicking back and forth to compare them all and trying to pin down which one to cook.

 Still.
 Putting these little gripes aside, there are many tempting ideas to shake us out of our pasta rut for the foreseeable future.
 Many of the recipes are very simple and therefore just right for a weekday night.

 The recipes are succinctly written; there are two or three per page.
 These are interspersed with appealing full page colour photographs, though only one or two per chapter.
 I would prefer pictures of more of the recipes, even if this means reducing the size of the pictures to show two or even four dishes per photo page.

 The first recipe we followed was the very simple sauce for spaghetti with gorgonzola and pancetta (page 60).
 The recipe resembles very closely a sauce we once made reasonably regularly, but hadn’t made for ages.
 Amounts of cream, gorgonzola cheese and bacon cubes were adjusted according to Waitrose’s nearest pack sizes and we switched the pasta from spaghetti to fusilli lunghi bucati, which is one of my favourites!
 Quick, simple and absolutely delicious – for us this recipe was more of a reminder about a sauce we’ve made before than an introduction to something new (which is no bad thing!)